Are you a business owner or marketer struggling with building trust with your audience?

 Email the interviewee for a date and time for the interview along with a list of proposed questions.
 Make sure to mention that they don’t need to answer those questions via email.

-They are merely presented these questions beforehand so they know what to expect from the interview and also to pull out any statistics, percentage, or numbers that you may need from them.
+You have merely presented these questions beforehand so they know what to expect from the interview and also to pull out any statistics, percentage, or numbers that you may need from them.

 This ensures the interview stays tightly focused and productive while extracting all the juicy details out of the customer.